Dealing With In Game Pressure

 The pressures that come with being a student athlete can be overwhelming.
 Students are expected to be students first, not let their sport impact their academics, life at home, and off-field relationships.
 However, when playing their sport, it’s easy to let these things go and be in the moment and exist inside of the game.

 That doesn’t mean the pressures go away though.
 Pressure on the field can come from a multitude of sources.
 These include coaches, teammates, fans, parents, and a lot of the time, internally.
 The expectation to improve as a player and a team never ends, even when the expectations are unrealistic.
-Dealing with these factors, along with all the variables than can occur during a game is difficult, but is also a skill that can be learned and gotten better at as well.
+Dealing with these factors, along with all the variables that can occur during a game is difficult, but is also a skill that can be learned and gotten better at as well.
 The ability to endure the in-game pressures of any sport is known as Mental Toughness.

 Mental Toughness means something different to each athlete and each team and can be practiced in many different ways.
 Some coaches try to practice this by simulating high pressures situations, giving consequences for messing up and rewarding the winner of a certain drill or scrimmage.
 Other methods include having team meeting before big games throughout a season and discussing what players and coaches might be afraid or hopeful of so everyone knows that their peers are on the same page and wants the same thing.
 Some teams try to be mentally tough by setting goals, goals that will keep them on track throughout the season and let the team know when they’ve swayed away from their trajectory.